feheraron/snake/README.md

 `mvn clean package`

-On successful build the runnable jar will be under the project-root/target folder To run the jar one will need Java 7 (JRE or JDK) or newer command line execution example:
+On successful build the runnable jar will be under the project-root/target folder To run the jar one will need Java 7 (JRE or JDK) or newer.
+Execution example:
 `java -jar snake-1.0.0-SNAPSHOT.jar`